 Why is this evaluation necessary?

 Apart from being a BPM solution, process mining has become an essential tool for companies setting out to automate processes.
-With process automation, one of the most basic rules is – automation doesn’t just happen, it has to be carefully planned.
+With Intelligent Process Automation, one of the most basic rules is – automation doesn’t just happen, it has to be carefully planned.
 Some of the prerequisites to automation are –

 - Data Acquisition